-- A. The Performance Oversight and Audit Committee shall be responsible to the Global Board for management of the Investment Portfolio and may establish an Investment Subcommittee to carry out the management of the Portfolio.
+A. The Performance Oversight and Audit Committee shall be responsible to the Global Board for management of the Investment Portfolio and may establish an Investment Subcommittee to carry out the management of the Portfolio.
+The members of the Investment Subcommittee shall be comprised of individuals qualified and/or experienced in the complexities of investment portfolio management of portfolio composition commensurate with IMAs portfolio and its investment objectives, maintain a full understanding of this Investment Policy along with the associated Investment Instruction Statement, and accept the responsibilities of the required due diligence and oversight role for prudent management of the portfolio.
 The Investment Subcommittee shall have and shall exercise sole discretion in the selection and balancing of investments.
-The Portfolios will be re-balanced as necessary by the Investment Subcommittee to meet the criteria established by the Investment Instruction Statement. - B. Investment Advisor: The Global Board, at its discretion, may retain the services of one or more professional, licensed investment advisors to implement the policies set forth in this document and the Investment Instruction Statement.
+The Portfolios will be re-balanced as necessary by the Investment Subcommittee to meet the criteria established by the Investment Instruction Statement.

+- B. Investment Advisor: The Global Board, at its discretion, may retain the services of one or more professional, licensed investment advisors to implement the policies set forth in this document and the Investment Instruction Statement.
 The advisor(s) will be provided with, and will manage the Portfolios in accordance with, the Institute's Investment Policies.
 The Investment Subcommittee will inform the advisor(s) of any amendment(s) to the Investment Policies.
-The management fees shall be set forth in a letter of agreement between the Institute and the advisor(s). - C. Investment Advisor Discretion: Advisors retained by the Global Board will have authority to revise investments a fter consultation and approval by the Investment Subcommittee, consistent with the Institute's investment guidelines as expressed in the Investment Instruction Statement.
+The management fees shall be set forth in a letter of agreement between the Institute and the advisor(s). - C. Investment Advisor Discretion: Advisors retained by the Global Board will have authority to revise investments after consultation and approval by the Investment Subcommittee, consistent with the Institute's investment guidelines as expressed in the Investment Instruction Statement.